 Trail Category Total Miles

 Hiking 9

 Biking 9

 Equestrian 8

 X-Skiing 8

 ATV I 2

 ATV II 0

-Snowmobile/ Joint Use Road 1
+Snowmobile/ Joint Use Road 2

 Figure 2.
 Acreage of aggregated forest types on state forest land in this LMU.
 The forest types are described on p.
 108 of the 2016 SFRMP.

 The landscape is largely comprised of a mixed oak/conifer riparian forest on mostly lower slopes, with a greater overstory conifer component to the south and southwest near Route 30 and Caledonia State Park.
 Mixed oak stands of chestnut oak, scarlet oak, and white oak can be found in the drier portions of the landscape.
 Red oak, white oak, red maple, and tulip poplar are found on the better sites with eastern hemlock and white pine as the major conifer species in the overstory/ midstory in the riparian areas.

 Figure 3.
 Acreage of state forest land in this LMU by site class.
 Site classes denote the potential quality of the growing site.
 "Site 0" indicates non-forested lands or forested lands where the vegetation has not yet been typed.
 Other site classes are described on p.
 53 of 2016 SFRMP.
 Timber quality is good but not easily accessible.

 Roughly two thirds of the forest of this landscape are typed as site two while just under a quarter are site one.

 Figure 4.
 Acreage by management zoning on state forest land in this LMU.
 Management zone is dictated by primary land use and land capability.
 Further descriptions of commerciality and zoning are found on p.
 54 of the 2016 SFRMP.

 Timber quality is good but not easily accessible.
 Maintaining the water resource is the primary management objective of this landscape.

 Figure 5.
 Acres of forest age classes on state forest land in this LMU.

 Wide spread exploitive harvesting burning of the forest surrounding the charcoal fired iron furnaces in the mid to late 1800s shaped the current forests of the entire South Mountain ecoregion.
 More recently harvesting has been limited in the riparian areas resulting in a second growth forest that is generally about 100 years old.

 Table 4.
 Miles of stream by classification within entire LMU.
-Department of Environmental Protection stream classifications are described in Chapter 93 Water Quality Standards of Title 25 in the Pennsylvania Code.
-Two miles of Carbaugh Run found within this landscape are classified as exceptional value. fifty two miles of stream are considered high quality streams.
+Department of Environmental Protection stream classifications are described in Chapter 93 Water Quality Standards of Title 25 in the

+Pennsylvania Code.